benwiz/games/README.md

     - Load configs and other state variables from the cookie
     - Delete the cookie

-- Finalize making everything pretty (or just leave it as is cuz its pretty enough)
+- Later
+  - Most things can definitely be prettier
   - For final drink, play The Final Countdown

-- Later
   - Declare game over by showing a new "end of game" component
   - Play a sound when song switches
   - Come up with a clever p5.js animation for the background